SAP Negotiations

 Best Practices:

 • Volume Tiers: If multiple business units or global divisions are buying SAP, aggregating demand can indeed give pricing power.
-Use that: โ€œIf we commit to 10,000 total users across all divisions, we expect a better rate than if each bought 2,000 separately.โ€ But also get flexibility (see Tip 9) so one divisionโ€™s decline doesnโ€™t leave you over-allocated.
+Use that: โ€œIf we commit to 10,000 total users across all divisions, we expect a better rate than if each bought 2,000 separately.โ€ However, also consider flexibility (see Tip 9) so that one divisionโ€™s decline doesnโ€™t leave you over-allocated.

-• Bundle Renewal Alignment: If you bundle now, align renewal dates so half the bundle doesn’t expire earlier.
+• Bundle Renewal Alignment: If you bundle now, align your renewal dates so that half of the bundle doesn’t expire earlier.
 Co-term everything.

-Also, bundling can reduce transparency: a giant contract with 10 products might hide that one component has only a tiny discount.
+Additionally, bundling can reduce transparency: a large contract with 10 products might obscure the fact that one component has only a minor discount.
 We saw earlier how bundles can justify shelfware by a nominal discountโ€‹ โ€“ donโ€™t let the allure of a high โ€œoverall discountโ€ cloud your judgment.

 Another risk: if a new SAP product comes out (say, SAP releases a new cloud service), your bundle might not cover it, and you have less budget flexibility because itโ€™s tied up in the ELA.
-Additionally, large bundles can make it harder to cut costs later โ€“ you canโ€™t easily drop one piece without reopening the whole deal (unless planned for).
+Additionally, large bundles can make it harder to cut costs later โ€“ you canโ€™t easily drop one piece without reopening the entire deal (unless it was planned for).

-Actionable Advice for Procurement: Do the math for each scenarioโ€”separate vs. bundled.
-If SAP gives a bundle proposal, break it apart and price out only the parts you want, then compare.
+Do the math for each scenarioโ€”separate vs. bundled.
+If SAP provides a bundle proposal, break it apart and price out only the parts you want, then compare them.
 Sometimes, by being firm, you can negotiate almost the same discount on just what you need.

 If bundling makes sense, negotiate the bundle terms: For example, โ€œWe agree to purchase these 4 product families over 3 years for X dollars, a Y% discount off the list.
 If we donโ€™t consume all entitlements, can we swap some for others of equal value?โ€ Try to build in exchange rights within a bundle (maybe swap one cloud service for another if priorities change).